The Margaret A. Pitts Scholarship

 Up to two incoming freshmen may receive the Margaret A. Pitts Scholarship to cover the full amount of tuition, fees, room, and board for the academic year.
 Scholarships are awarded annually at the Pitts Academic Scholarship Competition, which requires contestants to be studying a college preparatory curriculum, have a combined minimum SAT score of 1,000 (with minimum sub-sections of 500-Math, 500-Evidence-Based Reading and Writing) or a minimum ACT Composite score of 19 (with minimum sub-sections of 19-Math and 19-English) and be unconditionally accepted to attend Andrew College for the fall semester.
 The Margaret A. Pitts Scholarship is renewable for the sophomore year if the Pitts Scholar maintains a GPA of 3.00 or higher on all attempted hours.

-Each year, a limited number of freshman students receive an $8,500 AndrewServes scholarship.
+Each year, a limited number of freshman students will receive AndrewServes Scholarships of up to $9,500.
 Renewal of this award will be granted for the sophomore year if program requirements are successfully completed.
 These students will be enrolled in a two-year leadership curriculum certificate program and will participate in practical leadership experiences and community service.
 The AndrewServes Program is made possible with support from The Bradley-Turner Foundation.
 To learn more about this scholarship, please visit the AndrewServes Scholarship page.

 The Andrew Success Scholarship